EricCarv4lho/EricCarv4lho/README.md

 #  About Me:
 I am Éric and I'm 18 years old.
-My main focus is front-end development and making applications that impact the lives of thousands of users.<br><br>🌍 I'm based in Salvador-BA , Brazil<br>✉️ You can contact me at [ericcrzcontato@gmail.com]<br>🧠 I'm learning HTML, CSS and javascript<br>🤝 I'm open to collaborating on projects that have a high impact in peoples lives<br>⚡ I love sports and my favorite is football, although i don't play as well...
+My main focus is front-end development and making applications that impact the lives of thousands of users.<br><br>🌍 I'm based in Salvador-BA , Brazil<br>✉️ You can contact me at [ericcrzcontato@gmail.com]<br>🧠 I'm learning HTML, CSS and javascript<br>🤝 I'm open to collaborating on projects that have a high impact in peoples lives

 ## 🌐 Socials: